 We are not insured against all risks.
-Losses and liabilities arising from uninsured and underinsured events could materially and adversely affect our business, financial condition or results of operations.
+Losses and liabilities arising from uninsured and underinsured events could materially and adversely affect our business, financial condition, results of operations, or cash flows.

 Our natural gas exploration and production activities are subject to all of the operating risks associated with drilling for and producing natural gas, including the possibility of: